keyboardsage/OpenAVMedia/README.md

 # Motivation
 Open source projects such as vorbis, vpx, etc. utilize several different build systems; such as Makefile, Cmake, Premake, Bash files, Genie, Ninja, etc. Developers run into issues such as:

-1. Configuring and compiling each project individually. (time-consuming)
+1. Configuring and compiling each project individually. (this is time-consuming)
 2. Library compilation relies on the underlying OS.     (links against the wrong library version)

-The purpose of this project is to create a CMake file that will compile all of the audio/video projects and produce a single directory filled with the needed static libraries and headers.
+The purpose of this project is to create a CMake file that will compile all of the audio/video projects and produce a single directory filled with the necessary static libraries and headers.

 # Who Needs This
 This saves a developer working on an audio/video application such as an audio player, video player, game engine, etc. from having to collect all of these libraries and configure them themselves.

-Personally, I use this project in a CMakeLists.txt that uses CPM to conveniently get this one project
+Personally, I use this project in a CMakeLists.txt that uses CPM to conveniently fetch this one project.

 # Why Static Library
 Different versions of the same shared object in theory will support a program equally.
 However, depending on the nature of the changes between them, its possible that the difference between versions can break the program.